gurmohitsg/flask-SQLAlchemy-Tables/README.md

-# Project Title

-Simple Python Development using Flask and SQLAlchemy
+# Simple Python Development using Flask and SQLAlchemy

 Tables – Filtering & Sorting!